puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 If you want a comprehensive understanding of what the original version of our per-game extension system looked like, you can read (with code) ["How the Puzzmo API handles integrations on a per-game basis"](https://blog.puzzmo.com/posts/2024/03/28/an-ode-to-game-plugins/), the TDLR: each game has a server-level plugin which is encapsulated in a single file.

 This plugin system is great because I can easily test it, see changes in pull requests and debug it trivially by reading the code.
 The downside, is that all of this work happens in the API, which is a system the games team basically never contribute to.
-This becomes particularly evident looking at plugins for the games I would play daily being fully featured in news and stats vs the ones I play mainly for to test during development.
+This becomes particularly evident looking at plugins for the games I would play daily being fully featured in news and stats vs the ones I play mainly to test during development.

 This system worked great during the creation of our initial set of games because there were only a few of us and we all contributed everywhere, but now it concentrates control in the wrong place.
 So, we needed _a technical solution which can open the way for a cultural change_ to give the games team more control over app-wide systems inside Puzzmo.